akankshatripathy/CIS3500-g7-project/proposaldraft.md

 [Describe the problem that your Chrome Extension will solve.
 What are the pain points that users experience?
 How does your extension address these pain points?]

+Our Chrome Extension solves the inconvenience, time-consuming nature, and accuracy concerns associated with manually converting currencies while browsing the internet.
+By seamlessly integrating into the browser, it provides real-time conversion rates, a user-friendly interface, and customization options for preferences.
+Users can now quickly and accurately convert currencies without leaving their current webpage, significantly enhancing their browsing experience.

 ## Target Audience - YY

 [Identify the target audience for your Chrome Extension.
 Who will benefit from using your extension?
 What are the main characteristics of your target audience?]